jerishey/Math/Linear Algebra/README.md

 </i>

 <br>
+---

-### 5. Equal Vectors :
+`5.
+Equal Vectors `

- Equal vectors are vectors that have the same magnitude and direction.
+**Equal vectors** are vectors that have the same magnitude and direction.
 In simple words, two vectors are said to be equal if they have the same length and direction; otherwise, they are unequal vectors.

 <b>`Equal Vector Formula :`</b>
 For Two Vectors A and B to be equal, the following two conditions must be met: